 January 2018 – October 2018,

-Civcon delivered several of the new Perth Stadium’s infrastructure requirements including the installation of gas mains on behalf of ATCO Gas Australia and the construction of pedestrian paths on behalf of the Public Transport Authority (PTA).
-PTA engaged Civcon to upgrade existing shared paths leading to the Windan and Goongoongup Bridges and to construct pedestrian paths across Burswood Park in order to provide a pedestrian connection between the Crown complex to the Perth Stadium site.
+Civcon delivered several of the new Perth Stadium’s infrastructure requirements including the installation of gas mains on behalf of ATCO Gas Australia and the construction of pedestrian and shared paths on behalf of the Public Transport Authority (PTA) across Burswood Park.

 AShton Avenue Bridge Forward Works